Roboy/RoboyVR/00_sphinx_documentation/documentation/CoreFeatures/4_CurrentState.rst

 Besides controlling Roboy it is possible to insert and remove numerous models from the virtual world simply by point and click.
-For this purpose we designed and implemented a seperate tool which you can selected from the left hand controller (selectionwheel is activated by the gripped button).
+For this purpose we designed and implemented a seperate tool which you can selected from the left hand controller (selectionwheel is activated by the side button).

 .. figure:: images/controller_layout.*
   :alt: Controller layout